splunk-soar-connectors/junipersrx/README.md

 **password** |  required  | password | Password

 ### Supported Actions
-[test connectivity](#action-test-connectivity) - Validate the asset configuration for connectivity\.
+[test connectivity](#action-test-connectivity) - Validate the asset configuration for connectivity.
 This action tries to login to the device to check the connection and credentials
 [block ip](#action-block-ip) - Block an IP
 [unblock ip](#action-unblock-ip) - Unblock an IP
 [block application](#action-block-application) - Block an application